 What if, rather than having these small leaves going about their business at the bottom of the plant, you simply removed them?

 The answer to that scenario is a healthier plant and a higher yield.

 Defoliation isn’t just used for cannabis plants.
 Not only does it work on other plants, according to some scientific studies, but certain crops also thrive significantly when done right.
 One study demonstrated that controlled defoliation could substantially increase the yield of cowpeas.
 The defoliation of cotton has also been studied and debated extensively.

 Not everyone should practice defoliation

-Science is supporting what many marijuana growers already know – defoliation is a beneficial technique.
+Science supports what many marijuana growers already know – defoliation is a beneficial technique.

 However, it’s important to point out that this technique is best suited for those with a bit of experience under their belt.